Chandler-Kluser/msx-goauld-ga/README.md

 | RP2040 UART TX           | UART TX    | GPIO 0    | Connect to RX of Tang Nano 20k   |
 | RP2040 UART RX           | UART RX    | GPIO 1    | Connect to TX of Tang Nano 20k   |

+- 090 and 080 wirings are not compatible
-*Note*: built for [waveshare RP2040 Zero](https://www.waveshare.com/w/upload/2/2b/RP2040-Zero-details-7.jpg), builtin LED is GPIO16.
-Both FPGA and RP2040 must have compatible firmwares together.
+- built only for [waveshare RP2040 Zero](https://www.waveshare.com/w/upload/2/2b/RP2040-Zero-details-7.jpg), builtin LED is GPIO16
+- both FPGA and RP2040 must have compatible firmwares together
+- Make sure to power Raspberry Pi Pico to MSX 5V power supply to Vout (or Vbus) pin

 ## Build Instructions